-Hence, if you are utilizing your consumer cards to cover your business expenses, you are raising your credit utilization rate.
-If you bring it above the 30% benchmark, then your consumer credit score will be adversely affected even when you are diligent about settling your company financial obligations.
+Hence, if you are using your consumer cards to cover your business expenses, you are raising your credit utilization rate.
+If you bring it above the 30% benchmark, then your consumer credit score will be adversely affected.
+And this is so even when you are diligent about settling your company financial obligations.

 Build business credit as early as you can and realize the perks long after.